cyber-dile/crocpunk/README.md

 ### Hi, I'm Elliot! 👋
-I use any pronouns, but I prefer they/them or he/him.
+I use any pronouns, but I prefer they/them, it/its, or he/him.
-You can check out the rest of my socials on [my website.](http://cyberdile.neocities.org)

 ![Profile Views](https://komarev.com/ghpvc/?username=cyber-dile&color=eb68a6)